Outdoors Gear, Equipment, News, Reviews, Forums, Walking Routes and More at OutdoorsMagic.com

 Not only that, reactive sunglasses sporting automatically adapting lenses do a stellar job in enhancing your vision when the clouds come in and the contrast drops – particularly useful in those ever changing autumn/winter conditions.

-Here are our selection of the best hiking and trail running sunglasses to look out for this year.
-If you’re looking for more running gear, we’ve compiled similar guides to the best running shorts and best trail running shoes.
-We’ve also looked at running socks and packs for running plus all the best new running brands to look out for.
+Tested and reviewed by our OM gear testers – here’s our selection of the best hiking and trail running sunglasses to look out for this year.
+If you’re looking for more running gear, we’ve compiled a similar guide to the best trail running shoes.
+Alternatively, here’s a round-up of the best walking shoes if hiking is more your thing.

 Weight: 29g